Meadows wins it in 10th as Tigers edge Yankees 3-2 in MLB Little League Classic

+“Some memories I’ll never forget,” Judge said.
+“I just wish the game turned out a little different.”

-Detroit rookie Jace Jung tied the game 1-all when he ripped an RBI single off Clay Holmes with two outs in the ninth.
-That scored Colt Keith, who hit a one-out double off the All-Star closer to start a rally that handed Holmes his 10th blown save this season.
+Detroit rookie Jace Jung tied it at 1 when he ripped an RBI single against Clay Holmes with two outs in the ninth.
+That scored Colt Keith, who hit a one-out double off the All-Star closer to spark a rally that handed Holmes his 10th blown save this season.

 DJ LeMahieu’s single in the top of the 10th brought home the automatic runner for a 2-1 Yankees lead, only for McKinstry to make it 2-all when his single scored Detroit's automatic runner.

-Note: A previous version of this story corrected the Up Next section to show the Yankees conclude their upcoming homestand against the Rockies, not the Nationals.